denilsoBrustelo/silex-simple-rest-swagger/README.md

 You can install the project also as a composer project

-		composer create-project vesparny/silex-simple-rest
+		composer create-project vjeantet/silex-simple-rest-swagger

-Your api is now available at http://localhost:9001/api/v1.
+Your api is now available at [http://localhost:9001/api/v1](http://localhost:9001/api/v1).

+You api documentation is now available as a swagger specification at [http://localhost:9001/api/api-docs](http://localhost:9001/api/api-docs).

+You can visualise your api documentation going to : [http://petstore.swagger.wordnik.com/](http://petstore.swagger.wordnik.com/) and typing your local api swagger spec url : http://localhost:9001/api/api-docs.

 ####Run tests
 Some tests were written, and all CRUD operations are fully tested :)